beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 ✔️ Onboard trained technical resources

+⚠️ Onboarding trained technical resources is important for project success, but it doesn't directly address the sponsors' concerns about completing everything within time and budget constraints.
+It's more about ensuring that the project team has the necessary skills and expertise to execute the project effectively.
+So the right answer should be "Perform risk assessment": Performing a risk assessment is crucial to identifying potential challenges, bottlenecks, and uncertainties that could impact the project's timeline and budget.
+By conducting a thorough risk assessment, the project team can proactively identify and mitigate risks, ensuring that the project stays on track and within the defined constraints.

 42 // A customer is preparing for holiday sales and needs to update the live site at exactly midnight local time, without any manual intervention.
 All changes are already done on the author instance.
 Which two AEM functionalities should the Business Practitioner recommend?
 (Choose two)

 ✔️ Manage Publication